Caprolactone: Reactions

 Carbonylation of caprolactone gives, after hydrolysis, pimelic acid.
 The lactone ring is easily opened with nucleophiles including alcohols and water to give polylactones and eventually the 6-hydroxyadipic acid.

 Related compounds

-Several other caprolactones are known.
-These isomers include α-, β-, γ-, and δ-caprolactones.
+Several other caprolactones are known, including α-, β-, γ-, and δ-caprolactones.
 All are chiral.
 (R)-γ-caprolactone is a component of floral scents and of the aromas of some fruits and vegetables, and is also produced by the Khapra beetle as a pheromone. δ-caprolactone is found in heated milk fat.